Supporting neurodivergent members

 We want all neurodivergent members to be included in guiding.
 This means that we might need to do things differently when neurodivergent members face barriers.

 It's important to spot any signs that neurodivergent members may be facing barriers.
-To help you do this, consider their appearance, behaviour and communication.

 - Appearance: a member seeming disengaged, confused or upset.